junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 >
 > Dean realized he didn't know when he turned to face him fully, and now his gaze was fixated on Castiel's eyes again.
 He frowned a little, forcing his brain to focus on the conversation instead of the view.
 "Then why are you here?" he asked.
 >
-> "Our orders --" Castiel started, but immediately cut off by a fed-up Dean by saying "I've had about enough of these 'orders' of yours --" He even shot the angel a challenging look with a raised eyebrows to pull a full set of irritated look.
+> "Our orders --" Castiel started, but immediately cut off by a fed-up Dean by saying "I've had about enough of these 'orders' of yours --" He even shot the angel a challenging look with a raised eyebrow to pull a full set of irritated look.
 >
 > But Castiel did not give up his speech easily.
 He continued as if undisturbed, staring Dean down.
 "Our *orders*," he gritted the word, grasping the human's attention, "were not to stop the summoning of Samhain.
 They were to do whatever you told us to do."
 >
 > Dean blinked dumbfoundedly, confused. *That can't be right.* "Your orders were to follow my orders?"
 He was almost amused by the idea. *Who was he to order two angels?
-To order angel like **Castiel** what to do?* The mere thought of that alone felt wrong.
+To order a real angel like **Castiel** what to do?* The mere thought of that alone felt wrong.
 He studied the angel's face intently, hoping to see a sign of mischief, that it was a joke -- not as if he had ever found one from the angel.
 >
 > Castiel only nodded small.
 "It was a test," he told the human.
 "To see how you would respond under battlefield conditions, you might say."
 He thinned his lips, almost as if he was trying to express how much he was not particularly fond of the decision and the tests Heaven put Dean through.
 As if he was angry on Dean's behalf.
 Or empathetic.
 Dean watched those lips letting out the tiniest sigh, unsure of what exactly he saw there.
 Or why.
 >